 We know the issues you need help with might be sensitive or causing you distress.
-My support staff aim to deal with you in a fair and understanding way.
-After reviewing your case we may ask that you come in to the Oldham office, or to an advice session in your local area to take the case further.
+My casework staff aim to deal with you in a fair and understanding way.
+After reviewing your case we may ask to meet with you in to my constituency office at Chadderton Town Hall, or online on a video call.

 How do we prioritise casework?

 Urgent casework (Dealt with as soon as practically possible).
-We define ‘Urgent casework’ as time critical.
+We define ‘Urgent casework’ which is time critical.
 An example of this would include impending homelessness cases.

-Standard casework (up to 10 working days).
-We define ‘Standard casework’ as important casework that isn’t time sensitive.
+Standard casework (around 5 working days).
+We define ‘Standard casework’ as important casework which isn’t time sensitive.
 An example of this could be a longstanding housing complaint.

 Who can we help?

 My office will deal with cases from all residents in the constituency regardless of how you voted, if you didn’t vote at all, and even if you are not on the electoral register.

 If you or the person you are acting on behalf of does not reside in another constituency, for instance if they are of no fixed abode but with clear links to the constituency (as the last formal address or parents still living in the area) or if the person is currently in prison but lived in the constituency immediately before being sentenced we aim to apply common sense.

 - DWP (Department for Work and Pensions)